puppetlabs/puppetdb/documentation/ha.markdown

 1. Provision two PuppetDB nodes.
 Designate one of these as your _primary_ PuppetDB, and the other as the _replica_.
-Be sure that each PuppetDB is using its own PostgreSQL cluster, since HA doesn't buy you anything if you have single database.
-In this guide, we will give them the hostnames `primary-puppetdb.mycorp.net` and `replica-puppetdb.mycorp.net`.
+Be sure that each PuppetDB is using its own PostgreSQL cluster, because HA isn't helpful if you have only single database.
+In this guide, we give them the hostnames `primary-puppetdb.mycorp.net` and `replica-puppetdb.mycorp.net`.

 2. Configure each PuppetDB to pull from the other.
-This guide will use HOCON-style configuration.
+This guide uses HOCON-style configuration.
 See the
    [PE Configuration Documentation][pe-configure] for further details.